 Philip Frazier had assembled the Rebirth when he was in the Joseph S. Clark High School marching band.
 Seeing how the Dirty Dozen used brass band instrumentation to interpret modern music, Rebirth brought the tradition into the hip-hop era.
 On tuba, Frazier stripped his riffs to the bone, and hit them over and over, like a sample in a rap song.
 Rebirth’s style turbocharged the second line scene.
 As a new generation of brass bands picked it up in the 1990s, a new wave of social aid and pleasure clubs hit the streets to dance to it.

 Author Jay Mazza recalled Rebirth playing the Glass House one night when the electricity went out.
 To keep the show going, Ajay Mallory, the snare drummer, went outside and shined his car’s headlights through the door: “The rest of the set was illuminated, and the dancers created oddly oversized shadows that raced around the room in time to the relentless Rebirth beat.”
 In 1990, the band recorded their album “Kickin’ It Live” here, complete with shouts from the crowd.

 On Sunday afternoons the Glass House was a regular stop on second line parade routes.
-It also hosted Mardi Gras Indian practices, including those for the Creole Wild West, the oldest tribe in the city.
+It also hosted Black Masking Indian practices, including those for the Creole Wild West, the oldest tribe in the city.
 Though the club closed in 1991, neighborhood bars from Kemp’s in Central city to Joe’s Cozy Corner in Treme started hosting weekly brass band gigs, and the second line revival rolled on.

 The Dirty Dozen Brass Band performing at the Glass House in 1982, with Sugar Slim dancing in the audience.